kyungoh22/nmt_transformer/README.md

 - where A, Q, K and V store the a, q, k, and v vectors as rows.

-### Intuition behind the Self-Attention mechanism
+### 1.2) Intuition behind the Self-Attention mechanism
-- Until now, we have been using fixed pre-trained word embeddings
+- In the earlier NMT models in Part 1 and Part 2, we used fixed pre-trained embeddings to represent every word
-- This enabled our model to capture similarities and differences between words
+- This enabled our model to capture similarities and differences between words (for example when measured using the cosine similarity).
-- For example, the embeddings for the words "banana" and "apple" would have a relatively high cosine similarity score, since both "banana" and "apple" are fruit.
-- However, assigning a fixed embedding vector to each word ignores the fact that every word can have a different meaning depending on its context
+- However, representing each word with a fixed embedding vector ignores the fact that any word can take on different meanings depending on the words around it.
-- The same word can take on different connotations depending on the sentence it is used in
-- The Self-Attention mechanism offers a way to capture the context-dependent meanings of words
-- The sentence "pays attention to itself" – and creates a new vector representation for each word, depending on the words around it.
+- The Self-Attention mechanism offers a way to capture the context-dependent meanings of words.
+The sentence "pays attention to itself", creating a new vector representation for each word as is appropriate **for that particular sentence**.

-### Attention mechanism in the Transformer model
+### 1.3) Attention mechanism in the Transformer model

 - We incorporate the Attention mechanism in the Transformer in three places: